cevikfurkan/cevikfurkan/README.md

 ### Hi there 👋

 Neos Yazılım Akademi'de öğrenciyim.
-Yazılıma yeni başladımm.
+Yazılıma yeni başladım.

 <!--
 **cevikfurkan/cevikfurkan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.